-The broader indices were trading in green; the BSE Mid cap index was up by 0.29%, while Small cap index was up by 0.48%.
+The broader indices were trading mixed; the BSE Mid cap index was down by 0.03%, while Small cap index was up by 0.31%.